jacobclarke4/cooknook-showcase/README.md

 ## TL;DR
 - Production-grade cooking platform for creating, organizing, and sharing recipes.
 Built with Next.js (SSR), Firebase (Auth, Firestore), Firebase Cloud Functions, and AWS hosting.
 See architecture below.
-- This repository is a curated showcase the production codebase is private.
+- This repository is a curated showcase, the production codebase is private.

 ## Overview
 CookNook helps home cooks create and save personalized recipes, track version history, build cookbooks, fork and collaborate on recipes, and use AI-powered ingredient substitution.
 Premium features (AI Chef, Cookbooks) are available via Stripe subscriptions.